-Ms. Martin currently practices law as a partner and shareholder with The Franchise & Business Law Group, a Salt Lake City, Utah-based law firm.
+Ms. Martin currently practices law as a partner and shareholder with The Franchise & Business Law Group.
 Her practice is based out of the Kansas City, Kansas metro area office.

 Ms. Martin has gained vast experience in helping new and existing companies distribute their products and services through franchising, licensing and other methods of distribution.
 Assisting startup companies and entrepreneurs along with mid-size and growing companies is the focus of her legal practice.
-Working in a small but specialized law firm allows Ms. Martin to provide top rate legal services that are found in the largest law firms, but in a client-focused and more personal and cost-effective manner.
 She prides herself in understanding client needs and in helping plan and carry out their franchise and business systems in a way that meets their needs and correctly represents their brand.

 Along with her experience with franchising, licensing and corporate law, Ms. Martin heads the law firm’s trademark and copyright section.
 Protecting the valuable intellectual property of a business is a hallmark of her practice.

-Prior to attending law school, Ms. Martin spent more than five years in government working for the American Heart Association as their Director of Advocacy lobbying the Utah Legislature for health related bills and resolutions, for the State of Utah, and for the Salt Lake County Council as an appointed Council Aide.
-She gained experience with Utah Open Meetings Act, GRAMA, legislative committees and meetings and the various mandates imposed on our legislators and elected officials.
+Prior to attending law school, Ms. Martin spent more than five years in government, working for the American Heart Association as their Director of Advocacy, lobbying the Utah Legislature for health-related bills and resolutions for the State of Utah and the Salt Lake County Council as an appointed Council Aide.
+She gained experience with Utah Open Meetings Act, GRAMA, legislative committees and meetings, and the various mandates imposed on our legislators and elected officials.